 Know the Hooch

 The name Chattahoochee comes from the Muskogean meaning marked or painted rocks.
 The name refers to the colorful granite outcroppings along the northeast-to-southwest segment of the river that runs through the Brevard fault zone.
-To Georgia locals, the river is known as the Hooch.
+To Georgia locals, the Chattanooga River is known as the Hooch.

 Shoot the Hooch